jeffbonson/CoreComponents/README.md

 - Cannot change the ios background color. only in ios
 - Text color can be changed
 - barStyle can be light or dark

+# ActivityIndicator
+- Size: can be large and small
+- color can be changed
+- animating - true to display, false to hide